Ceralor/flask-telescope/README.md

 ### How do I get set up? ###

-Clone the repo within your project folder to have `$project/telescope`.
+Clone the repo within your project folder, or [download the repo and unpack it to your project folder](https://bitbucket.org/ceralor/telescope/get/master.zip) to have `$project/telescope`.
 If you don't already have Flask installed, you can use the following:

 	pip install flask